We get asked these questions a lot!

 How does this affect our images?
 We are storytellers, therefore, we travel light.
 Most of the time you won’t even know Derica is there, she’s our sniper.
 Brian will be the voice when direction is needed (yeah, he’s loud, in a good way), but for the most part, your story will unfold, and be captured how it happens without interruption.

-For the techies, we use Canon Cameras and mostly L lenses, but, the cameras can't do a thing on their own, so lazy.
+For the techies, we use Sony Cameras and mostly Zeiss lenses, but, the cameras can't do a thing on their own, so lazy.

 Who decides what goes in my album?